Becoming one of Hollywood’s most famous cars wasn’t easy.

 Made in Northern Ireland

 If making the DMC-12 in the continental United States was ever an option, it was canned quickly in favour of a location overseas.
 DeLorean examined potential production sites in Western Europe and in Puerto Rico before tax breaks and generous loans lured it to Northern Ireland.
-Government officials saw the DeLorean factory as the perfect opportunity to create much-needed jobs on the west side of Belfast during The Troubles, so the Northern Ireland Office (NIO) poured at least £77 million (roughly $140 million at the time and maybe $540 million today) into the project.
+Government officials saw the DeLorean factory as the perfect opportunity to create much-needed jobs on the west side of Belfast during The Troubles, so the Northern Ireland Office (NIO) poured at least £77 million (roughly $140 million at the time) into the project.